This post includes affiliate links.

 The pattern for the Waffle Cowl is finished up by adding some beautiful buttons to it.
 I used some simple and light wood buttons that seem to fit the theme of being light just like this cowl is.

-So be sure to watch the video tutorial for the waffle stitch below as well.
+So be sure to watch the video tutorial for the waffle stitch below as well, plus I have a brand new tutorial for the Waffle stitch HERE.
 I show you exactly how to create this beautiful Waffle Cowl.

-If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.
+If you add this pattern to your Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.

 If you pay just twice the amount as this pattern costs and you have a month’s worth of The Crochet Club Membership with a lot more patterns!
 It’s well worth it.